-2. Ac comds are to note that the western sector may be closed when there is instrument flying to Rwy 09.
+2. Ac comds are to note that the western sector may be closed ► at the discretion of ATC. ◄

 3. When ready for departure the Ac captain is to include a VFR sector when speaking to ATC.

 4. If weather precludes a climb to 1300ft QNH, the Ac commander must inform ATC of the departing height.